 The two cyclists hit it off immediately.
 “It was a perfect match,” Blake recalled.

 In a story that only gets better, Dr. Tew was able to successfully remove a malignant tumor, four centimeters in diameter, from 18-year-old Blake’s brain.
 A year later, Blake was cycling again and enrolled as a freshman in college.
 Although still battling fatigue, he had largely pulled his life back together.
 Deeply religious, he also found himself facing his future with a new appreciation for his life, his abilities, and the family and friends who surrounded him.
+And in the years since, he has evolved into a global humanitarian, with trips abroad to underserved areas.
+He spent a summer In Cairo, Egypt, living and working in a garbage slum called Mokattam.
+He also worked with the Sisters of Charity (Mother Theresa’s sisters) in an orphanage, where the sisters called him “the baby whisperer.”

 “When you experience something like this, you’re more grateful to be alive, whereas you would have taken it for granted before,” Blake said at the time.
 “When you’re 18 and healthy and fit, you can feel pretty much invincible.
 But when you realize, hey, I almost died there, you become a lot more grateful.”